Is baking a horizontal loaf of bread important to you? Then you will want to make sure the bread machine you purchase bakes a horizontal loaf!

 Top 5 Horizontal Bread Machines:

-The Zojirushi BB-PAC20 bakes a great traditional loaf of bread and more.
-It has dual kneading blades which is ideal for kneading larger dough.
+The Zojirushi BB-PDC20 bakes a delicious traditional loaf of bread and more.
+It has dual kneading blades which is ideal for thorough kneading.
 There are plenty of pre-programmed settings including one for gluten-free bread.
 You don’t have to wait for your ingredients to come to the correct temperature since the machine is smart enough to do that for you.
+Just insert the ingredients and push the buttons.
 The machine performs well no matter what you are making and feels like a high-end machine.

 2) Zojirushi BB-CEC20